mindis/snowplow.github.com/_posts/2012-10-31-snowplow-in-a-universal-analytics-world-what-the-new-version-of-google-analytics-means-for-companies-adopting-snowplow.md

 <a name="customer-journey"><h3>1.2 Capturing events across a user's entire customer journey (not just the web, not just digital interactions)</h3></a>

 We have long argued that web analytics is just one customer data source - and that analysts performing customer analytics need to crunch data covering the customer's complete journey, including other digital channels and offline interactions.
 That means joining data sets from different digital products and offline data sets to generate a single customer view.
-To date, companies that have implemented "single customer views" have typically struggled incorporating web behaviour in those views.
+To date, companies that have implemented "single customer views" have typically struggled incorporating web behavior in those views.

 Google has taken a significant step towards enabling businesses to capture much more of their customer's journeys in Google Analytics itself.
 The [Measurement Protocol] [measurement-protocol] makes it possible to pass offline events into Google: so for example, when a customer buys an item in store, it would be possible to fire an event to Google Analytics recording that sale.
 If the customer was on a CRM programme (e.g. loyalty scheme), his / her `client_id` could be passed in, and then Google Analytics would know that this is the same user who browsed the website on their mobile phone yesterday and viewed it from their office today, prior to coming in store to make the purchase.

 The Measurement Protocol can also be used to capture events on digital platforms that are not so well suited to traditional web analytics solution e.g. mobile applications, set-top box applications, videogames on consoles etc. It thus opens the door for Google Analytics to capture and report on event data from a range of devices, not just those that are web based.

-Taken together, this means it will be possible for Google Analytics to offer reports detailing customer behaviour across the complete customer journey.
+Taken together, this means it will be possible for Google Analytics to offer reports detailing customer behavior across the complete customer journey.
 Building on this, it should also be possible for GA to enable analysts to calculate [customer lifetime value] [clv] (if the value of different events was passed in with the events): this is one of the most important metrics in customer analytics, and one that has been conspicuous by its absence from web analytics outside of solutions like [Snowplow] [clv] until now.
 The Measurement Protocol potentially means a huge increase in the scope and value of reports that it should be possible to generate in Google Analytics.

 <a name="cost-data"><h3>1.3 Capturing customer-acquisition cost data</h3></a>